Leadership insights: How to land your dream CIO role

 What CIOs think matter

-Part of my role as a career coach for technology leaders is to ask them what value they have created in their organization.
+Part of my role as a career coach for technology leaders is to ask them what value they have created in their organisation.
 Sadly, this does not always produce exciting content for either the creation of a compelling CV or preparation for an interview.
 So, I go back to basics and ask what they think a CIO’s role should be.
 It’s truly fascinating to see the huge variation in how CIO’s perceive themselves and the role they were hired to do.
 Answers often include:

 - I rolled out XYZ technology.